OPTIMALSYSTEMS/yuuvis-api-helm-charts/README.md

 keycloak-create-selfsigned-cert   1/1           8m4s       8m4s
 ```

-#### Edit the yuuvis values.yaml

-In the values yaml of the helm chart edit the:
-* docker registry credentials.
-* git parameters
-* keycloak address
-* database parameters
-* amqp parameters
-* elasticsearch index parameters
-* redis parameters

-*Since version 0.9.0 of the infrastructure helm chart gitea is used as an example git server.*
-*In case of an previously created system you must change the git url.*
+#### Changes with version 0.12

-*Since version 0.14.0 of the yuuvis helm chart the configservice is deployed as an statefulset.*
+Starting with version *0.12.0* of the infrastructure helm chart the codecentric keycloakx helm chart is used.
+Thus the configuration paramters for the keycloak changed.
+The yuuvis api version *2022 winter* uses keycloak1 version 19.

 ### Install the yuuvis Helm chart

+**Edit the yuuvis values.yaml and docker registry credentials**

 ```shell
 kubectl create namespace yuuvis